vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/observability-k8s-platform-monitoring.md

       "receiver": "Critical"
 ```

-Downstream services that receive alerts will need to be be specified in the
+Downstream services that receive alerts will need to be specified in the
 **receivers** section.
 Alert Manager provides many capabilities to alert with
 external systems like email, Slack, Wechat, etc. For example, in order to add
-Wechat functionality to the `Critical` receiver, you would add a `wechat_config`
+WeChat functionality to the `Critical` receiver, you would add a `wechat_config`
 field to your receiver titled **Critical**.

-It is important to lock down Alert Manager from unauthorized access.
+It is important to lock down Alertmanager from unauthorized access.
 This can be
 done by removing the Ingress or securing the route using TLS certificates.
 As
 stated in the documentation: "Any user with access to the Alertmanager HTTP
 endpoint has access to its data.
 They can create and resolve alerts.
 They can